ali-rantakari/icalBuddy/examples/examples.markdown

 # Further Information

-That's it for the examples -- be sure to check out the [man page][man] for a **complete list of all the arguments** you can use to customize your output.
+That's it for the examples &mdash; be sure to check out the [man page][man] for a **complete list of all the arguments** you can use to customize your output.

 If you want to **customize the colors** used or set constant arguments you can do that by creating and editing the configuration file.
 See the [configuration file man page][cfg-man] for more info.